Frank-Wolfe Optimization for Symmetric-NMF under Simplicial Constraint: A FAILURE CASE OF Frank-Wolfe ON A NONSMOOTH CONVEX PROBLEM

-Note that when $x_1 = 0$, $\text{LMO}(\mathbf{x})$ can be any of the three corners depending on the choice of subgradient at $\mathbf{x}$.
+Note that when $x_1 = 0$, the function is not differentiable, and the subdifferential is given by $\text{conv}\{(5, 1), (-5, 1)\}$.
+In this case the FW algorithm chooses arbitrary subgradient from the subdifferential and computes the corresponding LMO.
+From the fundamental theorem of linear programming, it is easy to see that when $x_1 = 0$, $\text{LMO}(\mathbf{x})$ can be any of the three corners depending on the choice of subgradient at $\mathbf{x}$.
 Now suppose the FW algorithm stops in $T$ iterations.
-For any initial point $\mathbf{x}^{(0)} = (x_1^{(0)}, x_2^{(0)})$ where $x_1^{(0)} \neq 0$, the final point output by the FW algorithm will be a convex combination of $(-1, 3)$, $(1, 3)$ and $\mathbf{x}^{(0)}$.
+For any initial point $\mathbf{x}^{(0)} = (x_1^{(0)}, x_2^{(0)})$ where $x_1^{(0)} \neq 0$, the final point output by the FW algorithm will be a convex combination of $(-1, 3)$, $(1, 3)$, $(0, 0)$ and $\mathbf{x}^{(0)}$.
 Let $\{\gamma_t\}_{t=1}^T$ be the sequence of step sizes chosen by the FW algorithm.
 Then we can easily check that $x^{(T)}_2 \geq 3 - \prod_{t=1}^T(1-\gamma_t)(1 - x^{(0)}_2/3)\to 3$ as $T\to\infty$.
 Note that we can readily change this example by extending $\mathcal{D}$ so that the distance between $\mathbf{x}^{(T)}$ and the optimum $\mathbf{x}^*$ becomes arbitrarily large.
 Furthermore, both the line search and the fully-corrective variants fail since the vertices picked by the algorithm remains the same: $\{(-1, 3), (1, 3)\}$.
 Finally, for any regular probability distribution that is absolutely continuous w.r.t. the Lebesgue measure, with probability 1 the initial points sampled from the distribution will converge to suboptimal solutions.
 As a comparison, it can be shown that the subgradient method works for this problem since the function $f$ itself is Lipschitz continuous~\citep{nesterov2013introductory}.

 Pick $\mathbf{x} = (-\eps, \delta)$, $\mathbf{s} - \mathbf{x} = (1, 0)$ and $\mathbf{y} = \mathbf{x} + \gamma(\mathbf{s} - \mathbf{x}) = (\gamma - \eps, \delta)$, where $\gamma > \eps$, and plug them in the definition of the curvature constant $C_f$.
 We have: